hlomphosibeko/World-War-Battles/README.md

 Each game has 5 rounds.

 - If a player guesses the same spot repeatedly, an error will pop up.
+- The error: You have already guessed that coordinate.
 Please see below screen:

 ![Repeated guess](image-23.png)